Azmiralda Zahir: Supreme Court of the Maldives (2019–2025)

 In 2019, the Judicature Act was amended to increase the size of the Supreme Court from five justices to seven.
-The President of the Maldives, Ibrahim Mohamed Solih, announced in August 2019 his intention to nominate Zahir, alongside Aisha Shujune, as the Supreme Court's two new justices.
+The President of the Maldives, Ibrahim Mohamed Solih, announced in August 2019 his intention to nominate Zahir, alongside Aisha Shujune Muhammad, as the Supreme Court's two new justices.
 Following interviews with the Judicial Service Commission (JSC), Zahir and Shujune were accepted as suitable candidates, with a vote planned for the People's Majlis.

 Zahir and Shujune's nominations were met with opposition by some clerics who stated that Islam forbade women from serving as judges.
 Former Maldivian president Maumoon Abdul Gayoom, a scholar who studied at Al-Azhar University, released a statement supporting Zahir and Shujune's nominations, citing several prominent Islamic scholars who concluded that appointing female judges was permissible, including Al-Tabari, Ibn Hazm, Hasan al-Basri and Yusuf al-Qaradawi.

 The People's Majlis subsequently approved Zahir and Shujune's appointments to the Supreme Court, with 62 out of 64 MPs present voting in favour, with one MP voting against and another abstaining.
 Zahir became a Justice of the Supreme Court on 4 September 2019 after being presented with a letter of appointment by Solih and giving an oath administered by the Chief Justice, Ahmed Abdulla Didi.

 Zahir and Shujune became the first female justices to sit on the Supreme Court of the Maldives since it was established in 2008.
 The Minister for Gender, Shidhatha Shareef, released a statement calling Zahir and Shujune's appointments a "historic day".

 Zahir's first allocation as a Supreme Court Justice was a case filed by a private citizen against the state over an employment issue.

 Zahir was suspended as a justice of the Supreme Court following the fifth amendment to the Judicature Act, where it was decided to slash the Supreme Court bench back to five justices.
 The JSC suspended her along with Husnu Al Suood, and Mahaz Ali Zahir in response to an investigation by the Anti-Corruption Commission, and disciplinary issues.
 Zahir was accused of influencing lower courts via Mahaz Ali Zahir which Azmiralada denied.
 The People's Majlis later dismissed the two justices based on the report sent by JSC to the parliament.
 Many international organizations such as Human Rights Watch, Commonwealth Lawyers Association, and UN expert Margaret Satterthwaite called on the government to reinstate the justices and are highly concerned about the government undermining judiciary independence.